-- Rack awareness is not supported.

-- Multi-datacenter is not supported.

-- Rolling restart is not supported.

-- All masters must be started at the same time when the cluster is started for the very first time.
+- Rolling restart is not supported. - All masters must be started at the same time when the cluster is started for the very first time.

 Replication and Backup Limitations

 Kudu does not currently include any built-in features for backup and restore.
 Users are encouraged to use tools such as Spark or Impala to export or import tables as necessary.